What do 20.000 pairs of socks, 15.000 euros, three wasted months, and a weasel wearing a sombrero have in common?

 A developer quickly gives a ballpark figure, being keen to please.
 Due to the influence of the CEO, this ballpark unintentionally becomes a commitment that affects the entire roadmap.

 Worse, a stubborn HiPPO can actively derail your roadmap with their influence.
 As a product professional, you need a method that enables all stakeholders to be heard, so your roadmap can be realistic and achievable.

 This is an awesome solution for priority democratization.

-airfocus has designed an effective and fun solution to this age old problem.
+airfocus has designed an effective and fun solution to this age-old problem.
 It’s called Priority Poker.

 Priority Poker is a revolutionary new way to play your way to better, more objective decision making.

-Simply choose the items you need to prioritize, invite stakeholders to rate each item via their smartphone, and hey-presto! airfocus will analyze your results to deliver your final unbiased set of prioritized task based on shared team wisdom.
+Simply choose the items you need to prioritize, invite stakeholders to rate each item via their smartphone, and hey-presto! airfocus will analyze your results to deliver your final unbiased set of prioritized tasks based on shared team wisdom.